We have information you must know before you buy the Tucson.

 Tucson's rear tailgate slopes forward, avoiding the van-like vertical look of many other small SUVs.
 The rear window can be opened separately from the main tailgate although it is not very big, making it ineffective for loading much more than small light stuff.

-GLS comes with lower body cladding that runs from the front bumper, around the fenders and along the lower edges of the doors, to the rear bumper.
+The SE comes with lower body cladding that runs from the front bumper, around the fenders and along the lower edges of the doors, to the rear bumper.
 Finished in matte black, the cladding is not too obtrusive.
-Limited features a monochromatic look, with body-color cladding as well as the same body-color mirrors and door handles as the GLS.
+Limited features a monochromatic look, with body-color cladding as well as the same body-color mirrors and door handles as the SE.

-All models come with 16-inch alloy wheels; although the wheels on GLS and Limited are more intricately styled.
+All models come with 16-inch alloy wheels; although the wheels on SE and Limited are more intricately styled.
 A roof rack and tinted windows are also standard on all models.

 Big radio and climate controls are mounted reasonably high for easy reach, as is the shift lever.
 The instrument pod contains three gauges with a decent-sized speedometer in the center and a smaller tachometer and fuel gauge off to the sides.

 Big storage pockets in each of the four doors contain an indent for a large cup, plus room for several maps or whatever.
 In addition there are a couple of cupholders in the center console.
 It's also nice to see a proper parking brake lever in the center instead of a pedal-operated parking brake.
 There are no fewer than three 12-volt power outlets; apart from the usual one at the front there is one in the rear cargo area and one at the back of the center console for use by the rear seat passengers.
 The rear armrest also includes a cupholder that can accommodate a juice box.